JadenF-stack/To-Do-List-App/README.md

-# To-Do-List-App
+# ✅ To-Do List App

-A simple and responsive to-do list web app built with HTML, CSS, and JavaScript.
-Some of the features include DOM manipulation, task creation and deletion (CRUD), and persistent data using localStorage.
+A simple and clean to-do list web app that allows users to create, complete, and delete tasks.
+Tasks persist using localStorage, so they remain after refreshing the page.

+## 🚀 Features
+- Add tasks
+- Mark tasks as complete/incomplete
+- Delete tasks
+- Tasks persist with localStorage

+## 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript

+Created by **Jaden Fearon**